TheAssassin/mediaplayer-setup/Kodi/Hyperion.md

 ## Hyperion configuration

-Configuration needs to be created (e.g., with HyperCon V1.03.3, a Java-based tool that runs on a desktop computer) and then needs to be __hand-edited for Amlogic-based devices__ like this:
+Configuration needs to be created (e.g., with HyperCon V1.03.3, a Java-based tool that runs on a desktop computer).

+Device needs to be set to e.g., `/dev/ttyUSB0`, and baudrate needs to be set to 115,200 (otherwise `systemctl status service.hyperion.service` will say `Unable to open RS232 device (IO Exception (25): Inappropriate ioctl for device`).

+Then it needs to be __hand-edited for Amlogic-based devices__ like this:

 ```
 	// AMLOGIC GRABBER CONFIG